Skip to Content

 Dry white wines

 By definition, a dry white wine is a wine that’s not sweet.
 It’s all to do with the fermentation process and removing the residual sugars.
 But, the absence of sweetness does not mean the absence of fruit.
 Choosing a dry white wine means you’ll taste bold fruit flavours, only without the sugary sweetness.
-Dry white wine varieties include:

 Medium white wines

 These wines are slightly sweet when you first taste them and will leave a rich, slightly sweet aftertaste.
 These wines often have “medium” or “off dry” on the label.
-Varieties include:

 Sweet white wines